akshaybannatti/Detection-of-Road-Lanes-for-Self-Driving-Car/README.md

    note: (i) Even the cars are detected by the lane detection.
          (ii) Need to make a different symbol and transparent and efficient detection of cars in lane.
          (iii) Lane changes are also detected somehow.
 Need to correct that.
+         (iv) Need to find a subtle way of indicating road change.

 To be continued...